+Manuscript Number: HELIYON-D-23-26611

+Article Type: Original Research Article

+Section/Category: Life Sciences

-Manuscript Number: HELIYON-D-23-26611 Article Type: Driginal Research Article ife Sciences nangrove; 10-year-old stands; gastropod; Kaliwlingi; Silviofishery, Section/Category: fe Sciences Keywords: angrove; 10-year-old stands; gastropod; Kaliwlingi; Silviofishery, Abstract: The novelty of this study is related to silvofishery investigations in 10-year-old mangrove forests in former abrasive shrimp ponds with different sedimentation depths from the forest area in the core mangrove forest stand zone as a fishing area.
+Keywords: mangrove; 10-year-old stands; gastropod; Kaliwlingi; Silviofishery,

+The novelty of this study is related to silvofishery investigations in 10-year-old mangrove forests in former abrasive shrimp ponds with different sedimentation depths from the forest area in the core mangrove forest stand zone as a fishing area.
 This study aimed to describe the relationship between mangrove conditions, the abundance of gastropods, and mud crabs (Scylla spp.) in Pandansari Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency.
-The mangrove tourist area of Station I is a muddy substrate located in the mangrove tourism area; Station II is a sandy substrate located in a mangrove forest near the Pemali River which is 8 m away.
+The mangrove tourist area of Station I is a muddy substrate located in the mangrove tourism area; Station II is a sandy substrate located in a mangrove forest bordering the sea with a length of 15 m; and Station III which has a muddy sand substrate in the mangrove forest near the Pemali River which is 8 m away.
 The involvement of local communities is essential in efforts to manage mangroves sustainably.
 Silvofishery is the utilization of mangrove forests combined with fishery commodities to protect mangrove plants by providing more results from the fisheries sector.
 This system can increase people's income while still paying attention to the sustainability of mangrove forests.
-Based on these conditions, the mangrove forest area in Indonesia.
+Based on these conditions, the mangrove forest area can be declared feasible as the best silvofishery area in Indonesia.